powsybl/powsybl.github.io/docs/user_stories/capacity_calculation_rsc.md

 # External features are:

 <img src="./images/Compute_Optimizer.svg" style="vertical-align: bottom"/>
 The cost function builder is in fact a big toolbox using some power system blocks from PowSyBl framework.
 For more details about this builder, please refer to [FARAO website](https://farao-community.github.io/).
-The optimization is based on a OR-Tools solution.
+Google OR-Tools open source library is used to perform the optimization : please visit this [page for more details](https://developers.google.com/optimization/).